quadram-institute-bioscience/scagaire/README.md

 ## Introduction
-Scagaire allows you to take in AMR gene predictions from a metagenomic sample and filter them by pathogen.
+Scagaire allows you to take in gene predictions from a metagenomic sample and filter them by bacterial/pathogenic species.
+This allows you to focus only on medically relevant pathogens, and the resistance found within, rather than on resistance in commensals.
+We can use the information from the public databses to perform a genomic information to survey the AMR gene landscape in the public domain.
+We focus only on acquired genes causing resistance rather than point mutations, plasmids and virulence factors.
+It comes bundled with a database of the 40 most frequently sequenced bacterial species (see Table X) from the RefSeq database, allowing it to be used out of the box.
+It supports as input many commonly used gene prediction tools.

 # Installation
 If you just want to quickly try out the software please try a Docker continer.
 This software is designed to run on Linux and OSX.
 It is not tested on Windows.